driskell/log-courier/docs/log-carver/Configuration.md

 ### `ssl key` (receiver)

 Filepath.
-Required when `transport` is `tls` or `streamtls`
+Required when `transport` is one of: `tls`, `tls-proxy`, `streamtls`, `streamtls-proxy`

 Path to a PEM encoded private key to use with the server certificate.

 ### `transport` (receiver)

 String.
 Optional.
 Default: "tls"
-Available values: "tls", "tcp", "streamtls", "stream"
+Available values: "tls", "tcp", "streamtls", "stream", "tls-proxy", "tcp-proxy", "streamtls-proxy", "stream-proxy"

 *Depending on how log-carver was built, some transports may not be available.
 Run `log-carver -list-supported` to see the list of transports available in a specific build of log-carver.*